Master of Science in Cyber and Homeland Security Administration

 - encourage the development of high-quality, applied research for the practitioners in the field of homeland security.

-The MSHS program is a 36-credit graduate program divided into 12 courses.
+The MSCHSA program is a 36-credit graduate program divided into 12 courses.
+Tuition includes 50% scholarship for all applicants.
 All students will be required to complete four mandatory courses: Homeland Security and Constitutional Issues; Research and Policy Analysis; Weapons of Mass Destruction/Terrorism Awareness; and Strategic Planning, Implementation, and Evaluation with a thesis.
 Certain areas of specialization have additional course requirements.
 The program is designed for off-campus and online delivery, although courses will also be offered in a blended-model with off-campus classes in a traditional classroom setting combined with online work.